CodeYourFuture/Table-of-Contents/README.md

 Syllabus lives here: https://github.com/CodeYourFuture/syllabus and the project boards happen here: https://github.com/CodeYourFuture/syllabus/projects

 ## CYF-Workshops
 CYF Workshops is a collection of workshop-based activities designed to develop and enrich understanding of the course content.
-They're used most often during an in-person session on Saturday.
+The repo can be found here: https://github.com/CodeYourFuture/CYF-Workshops.
+These activities are used most often during an in-person session ( typically held on a Saturday ).

 ## Tracks and Programmes